AdaCore/ada-spark-rfcs/features/rfc-ghost-fields-and-parameters.md

 components, as they are evaluated in type membership tests.
 Type invariants can refer to ghost entities, including ghost components.

-Note that one of the consequence of using ghost fields is that overlays and unchecked conversion may fail at compile time.
+Note that one of the consequences of using ghost fields is that overlays and unchecked conversion may fail at compile time.
 This is expected, and is a known limitation of ghost fields.

 Ghost fields are copied under assignment.
-Other component-wise operations are not impacted by ghostfield.
+Other component-wise operations are not impacted by ghost fields.
 For example, equality yields the same result even if ghost fields values are different, stream attributes do not stream ghost value, put_line does not output ghost fields, etc. This preserves the property that ghost code does not influence non-ghost code (with the exception of 'Size